Gordi33/Mathematical-Problems/README.md

 ---

 ### [**Dimensional Reduction - Discrete Reduction of Combinations**](https://nbviewer.org/github/Gordi33/Mathematical-Problems/blob/master/DimensionalReduction.ipynb)
-The area of a circle disc is approximated by regular polygons.
+The total number of combinations is reduced by breaking them down into its multisets.
+Each multiset can then be weighted by its number of permutations to reduces the cycle evaluation significantly.

 ---